High-precision and low-depth quantum algorithm design for eigenstate problems: Ground state property estimation by quantum signal processing proposed by Lin and Tong

-Next, we show the resource analysis of each step at a gate level. we denote the resource as $(\cdot, \cdot,\cdot,\cdot)$ with the four elements $(\cdot)$ representing the ancillary qubits, the number of CNOT gates, the number of T gates, and single-qubit $R_z$ rotations.
+Next, we show the resource analysis of each step when compiling into elementary gates.
+We denote the resource as $(\cdot, \cdot,\cdot,\cdot)$ with the four elements $(\cdot)$ representing the ancillary qubits, the number of \textsc{cnot} gates, the number of T gates, and single-qubit $R_z$ rotations.

 \begin{enumerate} \item Block encoding: $(n_L, \SC + 2\PC$, $ \ST + 2\PT, 0)$ \item Controlled $\selectH$ and two $\prep$ operations: \sun{$(n_L+1, \SC + 2\PC$, $ \ST + 2\PT, 2)$} \item QSP of the sign function and hence the R operator: $ (n_L + 2, d (\SC + 2\PC) + 2d, d( \ST + 2\PT), 3 d)$ with $d = [ \frac{2e \lambda}{\Delta}\ln (32\pi^{-1/2}\varepsilon^{-1}) ] $ obtained from \autoref{lem:approx_sign_overhead} \item \sun{Projector, which is a controlled version of $R$: $(n_L + 3, d(4 + 6 \SC + 2 \PC + 2 \ST + 2L ), d(7 \SC + 5 \ST + 2 \PT + 4 L ), 4 d)$. \item Amplitude amplification. $ (n_L + 3 + \lceil \frac{n-3}{2} \rceil, d \gamma^{-1} (\SC + 2\PC + 6 n -10 ) , d\gamma^{-1} ( \ST + 2\PT + 8n-17), 3d \gamma^{-1})$ with $d = [\frac{2e \lambda}{\Delta} \ln (32 \pi^{-1/2}\gamma^{-1}\varepsilon^{-1}) ] $.}